alexmen656/Pocketz/README.md

 2. I am thinking about if to have 1 chat gpt prompt to get all companies incl. barcode types, but I think this will be to uprecise, so probably I will foreach the companies from first prompt and get barcode types with individual prompts, GPT 5 nano isn't that expensive lol

+3. Should I use a DB or stay with jsons, Db will be faster but more complex.
+   Probably DB since 80 countries x 50 companies would already be 4000 companies!! and there will be even more probably...

 ## Demo

 [YouTube](https://youtu.be/ANMNPKKc5Yc)